kjs452/KennysOpenDSKY/README.md

 ```

 ## Code Walk Through
-The main function is called apollo_guidance_computer().
+The main function is called `apollo_guidance_computer()`.
 The main data structure that is manipulated is the variable `Agc`

+The `Agc` variable contains the DSKY state (both current and prevous).
+It
+also contains the two CPU cores and the RAM area.
+Plus some additional flags.

 ```
 static APOLLO_GUIDANCE_COMPUTER Agc;
 ```

-This object contains the DSKY state (both current and prevous)
+This is the main routine for the whole thing:

 ```
 void apollo_guidance_computer()